Range Rover SUV - MPG, running costs & CO2

 While the latest Range Rover is the most fuel-efficient yet, we’re still talking about a car with a fair appetite for fuel.
 Even with a new design and mild-hybrid technology, the latest 3.0-litre D300 diesel claims an official fuel economy of 32.5mpg (WLTP) and CO2 emissions of 228g/km.

-The more powerful 4.4-litre SDV8 diesel Range Rover, is even thirstier, managing 26.6mpg and 292g/km of CO2 - although this is an improvement on the SDV8 it replaces.
+The more powerful D350 Range Rover, is even thirstier, managing 30.6mpg and 242g/km of CO2 - although this is an improvement on the SDV8 it replaces.
 If you want the ultimate in SUV performance, Land Rover says the 5.0-litre V8 petrol will do around 19mpg, but in everyday use, it's likely to be closer to 15mpg.
 However, you’re unlikely to find the economy much better in other high-performance SUVs like the Mercedes GLS 63 AMG, BMW X5 M or BMW X6 M.

-The Range Rover P400E plug-in hybrid – which we've reviewed separately – combines a turbocharged 2.0-litre petrol engine and electric motor, providing an all-electric driving range of 25 miles on a full charge.
-Land Rover claims CO2 emissions of 85g/km and an average fuel consumption figure of up to 82.3mpg.
+The Range Rover P400e plug-in hybrid – which we've reviewed separately – combines a turbocharged 2.0-litre petrol engine and electric motor, providing an all-electric driving range of 25 miles on a full charge.
+Land Rover claims CO2 emissions of 77g/km and an average fuel consumption figure of up to 82.3mpg.
 The P400e brings significant Benefit-in-Kind (BiK) reductions for business users, being the only Range Rover not in the highest band.
 Unfortunately, though, its emissions mean it just misses the 75g/km cut-off for free travel into the London Congestion Charge zone.